International researchers

 Family members with citizenship of an EU or EEA country do not need a visa if they would like to accompany you during your research stay.

-Third-country nationals of certain countries do not need a visa to enter Germany: for instance, Australia, the United Kingdom, Iceland, Israel, Japan, Canada, Liechtenstein, the Republic of Korea, New Zealand, Norway, Switzerland, USA.
+Third-country nationals of certain countries do not need a visa to enter Germany: for instance, Australia, the United Kingdom, Iceland, Israel, Japan, Canada, Liechtenstein, the Republic of Korea, New Zealand, Norway, Switzerland, the USA.

 In case your family members will need visas to accompany you, it is advisable that you and your family members apply for your visas together.